Dr-Noob/cpufetch/doc/DOCUMENTATION_X86.md

 - `logical_cores`: Number of logical cores.
 In a multi socket system, this field stores the number of logical cores for just one socket.
 - `total_cores`: Total number of logical cores.
 In a multi socket system, this field stores the number of logical cores for the entire system.
 - `sockets`: How many sockets the system has.
 - `smt_supported`: Stores if SMT (or Intel HT) is supported in the CPU, storing the number of threads per core.
 So, if `smt_supported == 1`, it means that there is 1 thread per core, and SMT is not supported.
 If SMT is supported, then `smt_supported >= 1`.
-Note this field tells if CPU if supports it, but not if SMT is activated or not.
+Note this field tells if the CPU if supports it, but not if SMT is activated or not.
 - `smt_available`: The same idea as `smt_supported`, but it stores if SMT is available.
 If SMT is not supported, then `smt_available` is always `1`.
 The differentiation between supported and available lets cpufetch distinguish when a CPU has SMT capabilities, but are disabled (probably in the BIOS).

 Let's give two CPU examples and the values that `struct topology` would have in these CPUs.